bbkane/www.bbkane.com/content/blog/Learn-SSL.md

 [Ulfheim's Certificate Analysis](https://tls13.ulfheim.net/certificate.html) is a companion site that breaks down a certificate at the byte level.

+[TLS, byte by byte](https://bytebybyte.dev/) livestreams a TLS connection with explanations.

 [SSL/TLS and PKI History](https://www.feistyduck.com/ssl-tls-and-pki-history/) is a timeline of TLS innovations and attacks.
 It really helps explain some of the quirks in the protocol.
 This is so enlightening I might put it in the "General Working Knowledge" section.
 I highly recommend.

 [A Readable Specification of TLS 1.3](https://davidwong.fr/tls13/) is exactly what it says on the tin - explains all details of RFC 8446 in a more readable way.
 This could be useful to *write* a TLS implementation but is probably too much information for most of your needs.